valeriechristabel/monoprotic-titration-curve/README.md

 - Clear separation between chemical calculations, UI logic, and plotting logic for easier maintenance and explanation.
 - Extensive debugging to fix slider freezing, curve smoothing, and plotting errors.

-This process demonstrates the significant effort involved in integrating interactivity, chemical realism, and stable visualization into a single, educational simulator.
+This process also involves help with LLM, especially to solve the error part, and make the code well structured.